Five must-visit destinations that are still under the radar

 Why now?
-All eyes will be on this Caribbean island once the new Bond Movie, No Time to Die (much of it shot in Jamaica), comes out in April, especially as it’s Daniel Craig’s last and Phoebe Waller-Bridge’s first.
-Add to that Bob Marley’s 75th birthday in February and you’ll see why the island has a lot to celebrate in 2020.
+All eyes are on this Caribbean island thanks to the new Bond Movie, No Time to Die (much of it shot in Jamaica), especially as it’s Daniel Craig’s last and Phoebe Waller-Bridge’s first.

 Must-dos Bond fans will know that Ian Fleming penned all his Bond stories at his lovely beachside house GoldenEye – and it’s easily accessible from port by car.
 A luxury resort has sprung up around it, so you can book in for lunch and snoop around the gorgeous villas.
 Just an eight-minute drive east from GoldenEye is Firefly, Noël Coward’s beautiful Jamaican home, in a spectacularly peaceful location, with the dining room table still laid as it was when Queen Elizabeth The Queen Mother popped in for lunch in 1965.
 If you’re after a more scenic experience, try swimming with dolphins at Dolphin Cove, or visit Dunn’s River Falls (above) – both available as Princess excursions.

 Why now?
 The only coastal city in Jordan, Aqaba has so much going for it: luxury hotels, miles of sandy beaches, thriving souks… but soon it will be all about the brand-new Ayla Oasis.
 A 17-square mile luxury resort with a world-class marina, it’s built around a series of man-made lagoons.